MicrosoftDocs/visualstudio-docs/docs/debugger/run-windows-store-apps-on-a-remote-machine.md

 ### <a name="remote-connections"></a> Use the Remote Connections dialog box

 In the **Remote Connections** dialog box, you can search for a specific remote computer name or IP address, or auto-detect connections by selecting the rounded-arrow refresh icon.
-The dialog searches only devices on the local subnet of the Visual Studio computer that are currently running the remote debugger.
+The dialog searches only devices on the local subnet that are currently running the remote debugger.

  ![Remote Connection dialog box](../debugger/media/vsrun_selectremotedebuggerdlg.png "Remote Connections dialog")